logo

 Subjects

 Different subjects require different things from a digital camera.
-All digital cameras manage well with daylight-lit outdoor pictures.
+While all digital cameras manage well with daylight-lit outdoor pictures, other subjects and situations require certain features.

-High ISO Taking indoor pictures under typical household lighting demands the use of a flash or high ISO sensitivity.
-Most photographers use flash because high ISO sensitivities make pictures look noisyEven with traditional 35 mm films, high ISO means larger, more visible grain unless an expensive DSLR is purchased.
-High ISO sensitivities are preferable to preserve the mood of lightingUnless using a tripod for photographing still subjects..
+High ISO Taking indoor pictures under typical household lighting demands high ISO sensitivity or at least use of a flash.
+Most photographers use flash because high ISO sensitivities make pictures look rather noisyEven with 35 mm films, high ISO means larger, more visible grain unless a relatively expensive large-sensor camera is purchased.
+High ISO sensitivities are preferable to preserve the mood of lightingUnless using a tripod for photographing still subjects. and the sense of depth.

 Hot-Shoe A built-in flash must reach far enough to light a subject completely, otherwise an external flash will be required.
 In such case you must get a camera with a hot-shoeOr a sync-port for studio-flashes. to connect the external flash.